The Export feature allows you to export your artwork and share it with a client or social media, or to print it in different formats.

 Non-Vector file formats:

-- .JPG – Great for web images, photographs.
+- .JPG – Good for web images and photographs.

 Editable Vector file formats:

-- .SVG – vector files, design with separate layers, icons, logos
+- .SVG – Good for vector files, designs with separate layers, icons, and logos

-- .AI - Send to Adobe Illustrator will directly send your document to your desktop running Adobe Illustrator software.
+- .AI - You can use the Send to Adobe Illustrator function to directly send your document to your desktop Adobe Illustrator software.

 Export to JPG and PNG

-On iPad and iPhone, you can always export your document to a non-vector format as .JPG and .PNG by going to the the Export Tab, and then tap on the "JPEG" or "PNG" icon.
+On iPad and iPhone, you can always export your document to a non-vector format such as .JPG or .PNG by going to the the Export Tab, and then tapping on the JPEG or PNG icons.

-As soon as you tap those icons, the Export Preview Window will show up.
+As soon as you tap either of these icons, the Export Preview Window will appear.

-From here you can customize your exported document:
+From here you can customize your document's export settings.
+You can:

-Also, at the top left corner you can see the percentage zoom of the artwork preview.
+Also, in the top left corner of the Export Preview Window, you can see the current zoom percentage of the artwork preview.